tmkim/dank_bank/DEVLOG.md

             + update handleSubmit to PUT json using DRF api endpoint

     update item table to handle state of items list (important to listen for updates)

+1/13/2025
+    Welcome back boys let's get this dank

+    Alright so let's go through the current state of our app and see what needs work.
+    We can separate this by what needs work - function vs format

+    So taking a look at our main page with the items list..
+        * Table displays list of items with pagination and search -- something broke while updating our table :( So right now search/pagination do not update the table I think this is because we updated how data is fetched -- need to make pretty

+        * Clicking on an item will properly populate Details component -- need to make pretty

+        * Clicking edit button wil load Update Modal with prepopulated data -- update not updating

+        * Create form will load appropriate input options per category -- need to make pretty
+            -- need to add verification for required fields?
+            -- adding new item does not update database

+        * Need button for New Entry
+        * Need buttons for filter item table

+    FUNCTION --
+        >> Item Table - pagination & search - need to update items displayed on table
+        >> Update Form - make sure updating details updates database
+        >> Create Form - make sure new entries are added to database
+                       - make sure new entries display in Item Table
+        >> Create Item button - open fresh Create form
+        >> Category filter buttons - determine which categories appear in Item Table